17 Top Reasons Why Epoxy Resin Is Not Curing

 10. Incompatible Additives

 Do you know how long it takes epoxy resin, UV resin or polyester resin to cure?
-Here’s our complete guide to resin curing with typical cure times.
+Here’s a complete guide to resin curing with typical cure times.

 12. Overworking the Resin